-- To pass this course you should pass the written exam and 2 computer assignments, see description of comp. assignments at the course homepage. - The two compulsory home assignments should be handed in before the final exam. - Programs can be written in Matlab or C++/PETSc. - The final exam is compulsory, written. - The theory questions will be choosen from the list which is possible download from the course homepage.
+- To pass this course you should pass the written exam and any 2 from 4 computer assignments, see description of comp. assignments at the course homepage. - Any 2 from 4 compulsory home assignments should be handed in before the final exam. - Programs can be written in Matlab or C++/PETSc.
+Comp.ex.4 should be done in PETSc.
+See PETSc programs for solution of Laplace equation at "GitHub Page with MATLAB Source Codes". - The final exam is compulsory, written. - The theory questions will be choosen from the list which is possible download from the course homepage.